oracle-samples/bysyscall/README.md

 In a post-SPECTRE/Meltdown world, the cost of system calls is high.
 We have techniques like vDSO/vsyscall to mitigate system call overheads - these operate on the basis that the cheapest system call is the one you do not have to make.
-However there are limitations with vDSO techniques - one instructive example is `getpid()`.
+However there are limitations with vDSO and caching techniques - one instructive example is `getpid()`.

-`getpid()` support is complex because the value must be right but a cached value can be invalidated by events such as `fork()`ing a new process, or entering a pid namespace.
+`getpid()` support is complex because the value must be right, but a cached value can be invalidated by events such as `fork()`ing a new process.

-As a result support for `getpid()` was removed from vDSO [1], but it is wanted - see [2].
+As a result glibc caching support for `getpid()` was removed [1], but it is wanted - see [2].

 It seems timely to ask - can BPF help here?
 It can do many of the things